-Such signs of alcoholism ass blurred vision, reduced muscle movement, and impaired judgment increase the risks of injuries from tripping, falling, and drowning.
+Such physical signs of alcoholism as blurred vision reduced muscle movement, and impaired judgment increase the risks of injuries from tripping, falling, and drowning.
 Driving when physically and mentally impaired from drinking also increases the chances of vehicle crashes.

 Alcohol interferes with a person’s ability to think straight and envision the consequences of his or her actions.
 Instances of unintended pregnancies and sexually transmitted diseases, physical and sexual assault, and violence toward family and friends are not uncommon under the influence of alcohol.

 A grave danger of binge drinking is alcohol poisoning, an instance of a person drinking so much that his or her blood-alcohol concentration reaches toxic levels.
 Alcohol is a CNS (central nervous system) depressant.
 It is a substance that impairs the normal functionality of the CNS.
 As a result, breathing slows down, and the heart rate becomes abnormal.
 If the symptoms are left untreated, the person can die.

 The Centers for Disease Control and Prevention (CDC) has published the following numbers on binge drinking: